WoW-GPT/docs/README.md

 ## Installation

 Use this link to install the bot onto your server: <a href="https://discord.com/oauth2/authorize?client_id=1377491013677092970">https://discord.com/oauth2/authorize?client_id=1377491013677092970</a>.
-You'll need admin privileges on the server you want to use.
+You'll need admin privileges on the server (and channel(s)) you want to use.

+Note: The bot used to listen and respond to messages as a way to perform actions.
+The primary way to interact with the bot has now been changed to slash commands.

 ## Usage
-Create a channel and type <code>!recipes</code> to initialize the main screen for the bot.
+Create a channel and type <code>/recipes</code> to initialize the main screen for the bot.
 (Your original message will be removed by the bot.)

 <img width="500" src="main.png" />